Kobzol/rust-delegate/README.md

 about re-testing the edge cases.

-Unfortunately, this detail could easily get lost, especially when these methods are burried within other non-delegating methods.
+Unfortunately, this detail could easily get lost, especially when these methods are buried within other non-delegating methods.
 The only way to be sure is to carefully read the implementation to confirm that they aren't doing anything more, which somewhat defeats the purpose.